rethab/awk-jvm/README.md

   - example (see run.sh): `javac Add.java && hexdump -v -e '/1 "%01u "' Add.class  | awk -f jvm.awk`

 # what can it do?
-- not a lot (add two numbers that are hard-coded)
+- not a lot (eg. call methods and basic operations, see Add.java)